10 Best HTML Projects with Source Code

 What is HTML?

-HTML, which stands for HyperText Markup Language, is a standard markup language for creating the basic structure of a webpage and adding various elements to it, such as text, images, tables, forms, and so forth.
+An acronym for HyperText Markup Language, HTML is a standard markup language for creating the basic structure of a webpage and adding various elements to it, such as text, images, tables, forms, and so forth.

-While HTML is simple to learn, you need to ensure that you become comfortable writing HTML code.
-Also, HTML is a key skill that every front-end developer should have to advance their career.
-But before getting started with HTML, it is important to note that it is not a programming language as it does not involve the use of loops or other conditional statements and variables.
+While the language is simple to learn, you must ensure you become comfortable writing HTML code.
+Also, this language is a key skill every front-end developer should have to advance their career.
+But before starting, it is important to note that it is not a programming language as it does not involve using loops or other conditional statements and variables.

 Basic Structure